-Over the past three decades, Sujata Khandekar has led one of the country’s foremost organisations in grassroots leadership and activism: Community of Resource Organisations, or CORO.
+Over the past three decades, Sujata Khandekar has led one of the country’s foremost organisations in grassroots leadership and activism: Committee of Resource Organisations, or CORO.
 Under her leadership, CORO has grown from working on adult literacy in Mumbai’s slums, to a resource organisation on gender and grassroots leadership development.
 It now focuses on integrated community development, in particular, addressing issues identified by the community itself.
 Today, CORO runs a programme on domestic violence specifically focused on changing social norms that perpetuate and justify violence against women.
 It also works on child rights within school and community settings, and has developed a model programme on grassroots leadership development.

 In this interview with IDR, Sujata speaks about CORO’s evolution, how the process of empowerment within marginalised communities unfolds, and what it takes to be truly participatory.